 Metal pouring is also limited to 99,000 tpy based on a 12-month rolling time period.
 The facility is required to maintain records of the tons of metal poured on an hourly basis (calendar day average), monthly, and 12-month rolling time period.
 The facility provided records (attached) demonstrating compliance with the pouring limit.
+The total poured for the 12-month time rolling time period ending in August 2019 was 86,111 tons.

-While compiling the requesting records, the facility determined that the wrong emission factor was used in the permit.
+Note: The facility previously determined that the wrong emission factor was used in the permit.
 The VOC emission factor for pouring is 0.14 lb/ton.
 However, an emission factor of 0.014 was erroneously used by permits and listed in the permit limits.
-The facility will be directed to submit a permit modification if the change cannot be made as an administrative amendment.
+The facility was previously directed to submit a permit modification to make the correction.